-- Use autoformatting, as d above. - Use list styles, as d in Chapter 7 (Working with Styles). - Use the Numbering and Bullets icons on the paragraph formatting toolbar (see Figure 6).
-This method is d here.
+- Use autoformatting, as described above. - Use list styles, as described in Chapter 7 (Working with Styles). - Use the Numbering and Bullets icons on the paragraph formatting toolbar (see Figure 6).
+This method is described here.

 To produce a numbered or bulleted list, select the paragraphs in the list and then click on the appropriate icon on the toolbar.